 What if I don’t have a spare skillet?

-No!
-For a smaller bird (1lb or less), I’d recommend only cooking for 20-25 minutes.
-Equally, for a larger bird (2 – 3lb) you will need to increase the cooking time to 35-45 minutes.
+No. For a smaller bird (1 lb or less), I’d recommend only cooking for 20-25 minutes.
+A larger bird (2-3 lb) will need a longer cooking time of 35-45 minutes.

 Can I use the leftover backbone for anything?

 Absolutely!
-As the backbone is packed with marrow and flavour, it can be used in stocks and soups for a real authentic chicken flavour.
+As the backbone is packed with marrow and flavor, it can be used in stocks and soups for a real authentic chicken flavor.

 Yield: 1 medium chicken